Project Restart: What is the state of play in Europe's top leagues?

 Scottish Championship, League One & League Two

-Dundee voted 'yes' to that SPFL resolution, which resulted in the seasons in the Scottish Championship, League One and League Two ending.
+Dundee voted in favour of an SPFL resolution, which resulted in the Scottish Championship, League One and League Two seasons ending.

 Dundee United have been declared champions of the Championship, Raith Rovers champions of League One, and Cove Rangers champions of League Two.